Introduction

 To celebrate the European Jewish Days of Culture, Strawberry Hill has created an online exhibition to spotlight the contribution of these two figures: Frances, Countess Waldegrave (1821-1879), whose father John Braham was an internationally famous Jewish opera singer; and Herbert Stern, 1st Baron Michelham (1851-1919), who belonged to a European Jewish dynasty of bankers.

-As you explore the exhibition, you can click on the images if you wish to take a closer look.
+As you explore these exhibitions, whether online or in-person, you can click on the images or walk through the spaces to take a closer look at this fascinating cultural heritage.

 At Strawberry Hill the attentive visitor will find some traces that testify to the presence in the house of Lady Waldegrave and the Sterns.
 Between 1860 and 1862 Lady Waldegrave added to the original villa a wing in neo-gothic style (Fig. 1).
 Her portrait in bas-relief is still visible on the façade (Fig.2) and her coat of arms and initials (F.W.) decorates door handles and stained glasses (Fig.3 and fig. 4) as well as being inlaid in the Gallery’s wooden parquet floor that she imported from Paris (Fig.5).
 Remnants of the colourful Victorian wallpaper put up by both Lady Waldegrave and the the Sterns are hidden in the recesses of the house (Fig.6).
 The Sterns transformed Walpole’s Blue Breakfast room into a Turkish smoking room (Fig.7) while their beautiful neo-classical relief sculpture Virgilia by Thomas Woolner (1871) is still visible in the Pantry (Fig.8).
 Next time you walk through Walpole’s Gothic villa, see if you can spot the influences left by the many who called Strawberry Hill home!